themushroomsound/ReaWwind/README.md

 ## Purpose

-The idea is to facilitate reusing game audio assets: use gameplay audio assets in a linear project (cutscene, trailer...) without having to dig for the original design session, or maybe in-Reaper sequencing of audio events to be later exported as markers in a game engine animation, etc.
+The idea is to facilitate reusing game audio assets:
+* use gameplay audio assets in a linear project (cutscene, trailer...) without having to dig for the design session or a .wav file in Wwise's Originals folder,
+* or maybe in-Reaper sequencing of audio events to be later exported as markers in a game engine animation,
+* etc.

 ## Getting Started